ppernot/MS-Ana/README.md

 Where:

-  - `C0_AS_DV-1800_1.d.ascii` is an ASCII file, extracted using DATAANALYSIS.
-So far, only the ESQUIRE data files extracted using the `profile` option can be handled.
-It is stored in a sub-folder of `data` defined by `Path`.
+  - `MS_file` is an ASCII file, extracted using DATAANALYSIS.
+So far, only the ESQUIRE data files extracted using the profile`option can be handled.
+It is stored in`data`or a sub-folder of`data`defined by`Path\`.

-  - `Fichier_Dims 20190517-000000.txt` is the corresponding DMS file.
-It
-    is expected to be in the `data` folder.
+  - `DMS_file` is the corresponding DMS file.
+It is expected to be in the `data` folder.

   - `t0` and `CV0` are used to convert the ESQUIRE time *t* values into DMS *CV* values.